 Natural and artificial ingredients are both used to add (or preserve) flavor, color, and texture.
 They may also be used to fortify processed foods with additional vitamins and minerals or other nutrients.

 According to the United States Food and Drug Administration (FDA), natural ingredients are derived from natural sources.
-You might see ingredients such as beet powder, lethicin, garlic powder, black pepper, spices or vitamin C, all of which have been extracted from plants.
+You might see ingredients such as beet powder, lecithin, garlic powder, black pepper, spices or vitamin C; all of which have been extracted from plants.

 Artificial ingredients must be approved for use by government agencies such as the FDA.
 Plus, those ingredients only make up a very small part of the total processed food (and that processed food may not be good for you whether or not the artificial ingredients are present).

-Natural - Not Necessarily OrganicThe word 'natural' should not be confused with 'organic.'
-While organic foods are natural, not all natural ingredients are organic, and many natural ingredients are extracted with chemical solvents and other processes that are not allowed in true organic foods.
+The word 'natural' doesn't mean the product is organic.
+It may or may not be -- while organic foods are natural, not all natural ingredients are organic, and many natural ingredients are extracted with chemical solvents and other processes that are not allowed in true organic foods.

 If you wish to avoid artificial ingredients, you can look at the list of ingredients printed on any packaged foods (or just avoid most packaged processed foods).
 You can buy fresh fruits and vegetables, or fresh meats and seafood that have not been processed beyond simple packaging.